FeaturesPricingBlogResourcesAboutContact

 Juicer.io has been one of the more recognizable names in social media aggregation for years.
 It built its reputation on a simple premise: connect your social accounts, generate an embed code, and display a live feed on your website.
-For bloggers, small businesses, and event organizers who needed a basic social wall without any development work, Juicer delivered on that promise.
+But I wanted to know if that reputation holds up in 2026 — so I installed Juicer on a blank test page, ran Lighthouse audits, measured CSS isolation, signed up for the free plan, and calculated the actual dollar-per-source cost across every tier.
+This article includes that original research alongside eight alternatives I evaluated.

 But the social media aggregation market has changed significantly since Juicer first launched.
 Businesses now expect more from their social feeds — better design quality, smarter pricing models, deeper customization, and modern layouts that actually look good on a professional website.
 Juicer has not kept pace with these expectations, and a growing number of users are looking for alternatives that offer more value without the compromises.

-We will start with the tool we believe offers the best overall value, then work through the rest of the field.
+I'll start with the tool I believe offers strong overall value, then work through the rest of the field.

 Why People Look for Juicer.io Alternatives